 BY BUS

-The regular shuttle bus is a great option during peak hiking season.
-In fact, public transport is your best choice all round at this time of year.
-If you have a Sütirol Pass then your bus ticket may well be included.
+The shuttle bus is a great option during peak hiking season.
+Public transport is a great choice all around at this time of year.
+If you have a Sütirol Pass, your bus ticket may be included.

 From Cortina | Take bus 30 from Cortina d’Ampezzo to Misurina and then bus 31 to the trailhead at Rifugio Auronzo.
 The timetable is here.
 Alternatively, take the 445 to Dobbiaco and then follow the directions below.